AmericanPhilosophicalSociety/loc-authorities/docs/source/index.rst

-.. locpy documentation master file, created by sphinx-quickstart on Wed Aug 27 16:18:43 2025.
+.. lc_ld documentation master file, created by sphinx-quickstart on Wed Aug 27 16:18:43 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to locpy's documentation!
+Welcome to lc_ld's documentation!
 =================================

-**locpy** is a Python library for querying authorities from the `Linked Data Service <https://id.loc.gov/>`_ provided by the Library of Congress.
+**lc_ld** is a Python library for querying authorities from the `Linked Data Service <https://id.loc.gov/>`_ provided by the Library of Congress.
 It provides methods for querying the search and retrieval APIs and also provides Python classes to represent entities from the Linked Data Service.

 .. note::
    This project is under active development.